Introduction

 Config File

-agsh looks for a TOML configuration file at:
+agsh looks for a TOML configuration file at a platform-specific location:

 The config file is optional.
 If it does not exist, agsh silently skips it.